Spanish Probate and Succession Lawyers

 Once the Spanish inheritance tax has been paid, you are free to apply to the land registry and/or vehicle registry to transfer the title of any assets into your name.

-How long does the Spanish probate process take?
+How long does the Spanish succession process take?

 There can be no set answer to this question, as it very much depends on the contents of the will if there is one.
 If there is no will the process will take longer.
 If the will was made outside of Spain then further delays will ensue, and the entire process depends on the succession law applied.

-What are the costs involved in Spanish probate?
+What are the costs involved in Spanish succession matters?

-It is important to be prepared for the costs involved in Spanish probate, including the inheritance tax payable, so that you are ready to make the payments when required and so that the process is not delayed, the following fees will need to be paid:
+It is important to be prepared for the costs involved in Spanish succession, including the inheritance tax payable, so that you are ready to make the payments when required and so that the process is not delayed, the following fees will need to be paid: